oapicf/pinterest-sdk/clients/eiffel/generated/docs/BOARDS_API.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **boards_list**
-> boards_list (ad_account_id:  detachable STRING_32 ; bookmark:  detachable STRING_32 ; page_size:  detachable INTEGER_32 ; privacy:  detachable STRING_32 ): detachable BOARDS_LIST_200_RESPONSE
+> boards_list (ad_account_id:  detachable STRING_32 ; privacy:  detachable BOARD_PRIVACY_FILTER ; bookmark:  detachable STRING_32 ; page_size:  detachable INTEGER_32 ): detachable BOARDS_LIST_200_RESPONSE

 List boards

 Get a list of the boards owned by the \"operation user_account\" + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Parameters